mhogg/pyvxray/README.md

 * ABAQUS Python is typically not registered in the Windows registry, and therefore installation with binary installers will not work by default because the ABAQUS Python installation does not appear in the list of available Python installations

-* PIL binaries Python 2.6 on 32-bit Windows are available at [pythonware.com](http://www.pythonware.com/products/pil/)

-* Pillow binaries for Python 2.6 on both 32-bit and 64-bit Windows are available on [PyPi](https://pypi.python.org/pypi/Pillow)
+* PIL binaries are available only for Python 2.6 on 32-bit Windows at [pythonware.com](http://www.pythonware.com/products/pil/), but not 64-bit Windows.
+However, Pillow binaries are available for Python 2.6 on both 32-bit and 64-bit Windows are available on [PyPi](https://pypi.python.org/pypi/Pillow).

 Given these limitations, there are two obvious choices for installating PIL / Pillow with ABAQUS Python.